ZachChristensen28/pihole_dns_app/README.md

 ### Update Default Macro

-This app ships with the \`pihole_index\` macro.
-The default behavior is `index=*`.
-It is recommended to update this macro to search the appropriate index.
+This app ships with two macros: \`pihole_index\` and \`pihole_dhcp_index\`.
+The default behavior is `index=*` for the pihole_index macro with the other defaulting to the value of the pihole_index macro.
+It is recommended to update these macro to search the appropriate indexes.

 This can be done from the web interface by first navigating to the Pihole DNS App.
 Then Select at the top Settings > Advanced Search > Search macros (Make sure the Pihole app is selected in the App dropdown menu).
-Click the `pihole_index` macro and update as necessary.
+Click the `pihole_index` or `pihole_dhcp_index` macro and update as necessary.

 ### Enable Data Model Acceleration